Jānis Ādamsons: Early life

 Ādamsons graduated from the Kiev Higher Naval School, which is now the location of the National University of Kyiv-Mohyla Academy, in 1979 as a navigator and then served in the Soviet Union's Far East (Shikotan, Sakhalin, Nakhodka) with the border troops for ten years.
 From 1992 to 1994, he was Chief of Staff of the Naval Forces of Latvia after which, in 1994, he became commander of border troops.
 From April 1994 to November 1995, he was Minister of Internal Affairs.
-He was a 7th Sejm deputy on the Commission for Defense and Internal Affairs from 1995 to 1998.
+He was a 7th Saeima deputy on the Commission for Defense and Internal Affairs from 1995 to 1998.

 Prior to his political career, Ādamsons was chief of the Latvian Navy Headquarters, then a sea captain in the Latvian Border Guard Brigade.
 He was released from active duty on 25 November 1994.
 He was then appointed as Interior Minister in early 1995 after a large number of prisoners escaped, and Girts Kristovskis resigned.